alexqfredrickson/notes/aws/aws.md

 AWS KMS (Key Management Service) creates cryptographic keys that can be used natively with specific services like EC2, EBS, and S3 (etc.).

+### CloudHSM

+AWS CloudHSM provisions and manages HSMs (hardware security modules) which let you generate your own encryption keys.

 ### CloudFormation

 AWS CloudFormation is AWS' infrastructure-as-code service.

 A CloudFormation stack is a group of AWS resources defined in CloudFormation IaC.
 Stacks may import and export values from other stacks.
 A stack that contains exports cannot be deleted until each stack that leverages those exports (as imports) are deleted first.

+Stacks can be "nested" via the `AWS::CloudFormation::Stack` resource.

+`AWS::CloudFormation::WaitCondition` are special resources that track stack resource creation, and configuration process status.
+It (presumably) allows CFN to "wait" before provisioning more resources.
+They contain `Count`, `Handle`, and `Timeout` properties. `Count` is the number of success signals that CFN had to receive before it continues creating a stack. `Handle` points to a `AWS::CloudFormation::WaitConditionHandle`, which is a pre-signed URL that kicks off the `WaitCondition`.
+It's a bit mysterious. `Timeout` is the number of seconds to wait for CFN success signals to count.
+This is superceded by `CreationPolicies` in cases where you are working with EC2 and ASG resources.

 ### Polly